OdongAlican/OdongAlican/README.md

 ### Hi there 👋, welcome to my account...
 I'm [Sunday Odong](https://odongsunday.netlify.app/), a Full Stack Developer 🚀 from Kampala, Uganda.
 ### About me
-- 🔭 I’m Persuing a full-stack software development course at an online school called [Microverse](https://www.microverse.org/)
 - 👯 I’m a freelance software developer at [Learning Dollars](https://www.learningdollars.com/).
+- 👯 I’m looking for a full stack software development opportunities.
-- 👯 I’m also looking to collaborate on a couple of open source projects.
+- 👯 I’m also looking for an opportunity to collaborate on open source projects.

 ⚡ **Fun fact:** Before I started programming, I thought it was about binary digits.
 You know, those zeros and ones.
 Hahaha!!.
 A programmer suited the description of a computer or some robot.
 After realizing the content and knowing that one can change the world through programming, I am glad to be one.